 The All Music and Dances Pass will include all music sessions and dances, but WILL NOT include dance classes.
 The All Music and Dances Pass will be $120 starting July 1st.

-Buy All-Access or Music Only Passes for $120!
+Buy All-Access or Music Only Passes starting at $120!

 This event is produced by Denver based non-profit CMDance.